dcmi/dctap/TAPprimer.md

 In addition to defining the type of value that is desired for the property it may be necessary to further describe what specific values are valid.
 These two TAP elements, `valueConstraint` and `valueConstraintType` are used to define the constraint and the type of constraint that will be applied to the statement.

 The `valueConstraint` can be a single value (a literal or an IRI), a list of valid values, or a pattern to be followed.
-When the `valueConstraint` is a single value and there is no `valueConstraintType`, that value is valid for all instances of that property.
+When the `valueConstraint` is a single value and there is no `valueConstraintType`, that is the only allowed value for that property.
 For example, if your metadata will always include your institution's name for the schema.org `name` property, that row of your table would look like:

 *TAP example:*

 | Property    | valueNodeType | valueDataType | valueConstraint                                   |
 | ----------- | ------------- | ------------- | ------------------------------------------------- |
 | sdo:name   | literal        | xsd:string    | "City University"                            |

 In many cases, however, the `valueConstraint` is not a single value but a pattern that the value in the metadata statement must match.
 Because there can be different types of these value constraints it is necessary to provide a `valueConstraintType` that will facilitate the interpretation of the `valueConstraint` pattern.
 The TAP includes a small starter set of types that are commonly used, although it does not preclude the use of other types if needed.

-The beginning set of valueConstraintTypes is: `picklist`, `IRIstem`, `pattern` (e.g. regular expression), `languageTag`.
+The beginning set of valueConstraintTypes is:

 * **picklist** When the constraint is a list of alternate string values (like "red, blue, green") from which to choose the property value, the `valueConstraintType` is `picklist`.
 *  **IRIstem** When the value is to be chosen from a list of terms that share a namespace (like  http://vocab.getty.edu/page/aat/), the `valueConstraintType` is `IRIstem` and the `valueConstraint` gives the base IRI for the list